Elements in HTML are either Replaced or Void.

 From the list above, these are the elements you will likely come across most of the time:

-input- This element allow users to enter data in forms.
+input- This element allows users to enter data in forms.

 select- The container for a series of